abhir9/foodOrder/README.md

 # step:2   install MongoDb in System and run it
-Make Sure mongodb installed and running on port 27017 without authentication.
+Make Sure mongodb installed and running on port 27017 without authentication. import bson file which is present in https://github.com/abhir9/foodOrder to 'UserMgmt_Abhi' database in mongodb.
 # step:3  'npm install' in both ui/api directory

 # step:4  'npm start' in both directory

 ui will automatically run on localhost:3000